 Alison at 19 long before starting her blog Five Little Stars followed a diet which consisted of drinking herbal teas either hot or cold as a meal replacement.
 She says it did nothing but leave her hungry – I’m not surprised!

 On the subject of tea, Tracey tried Matcha tea and didn’t like it one bit as part of a detox she was reviewing!
 She writes over at One Frazzled Mum.

 Juice plus diet

 Alex who writes over at Better Together Home says “I tried that awful juice plus diet – powdered meal replacement shakes, capsules and ‘clean eating’ which basically meant plain salad.
 The sales reps claim that the diet can cure all sorts from cancer to diabetes I was starving the whole time – lost weight but looked awful!”

 Raspberry ketone diet

 Did anyone follow the trend of Raspberry Ketone tablets/capsules a few years ago?
-Naomi did and she said they did nothing for her expect make her feel sick and taste raspberry for the rest of the day!
+Naomi did and she said they did nothing for her except make her feel sick and taste raspberry for the rest of the day!
 Naomi writes the blog Not a Perfect Parent.
-I’m not sure any of us are perfect parents are we?
+I’m not sure any of us are perfect parents, are we?

 A ham diet?

-Have you ever tried the diet where you eat one tiny piece of protein like a 1cm square piece of ham every 15 minutes?
+Have you ever tried a diet where you eat one tiny piece of protein like a 1cm square piece of ham every 15 minutes?
 I haven’t even heard of that one!